kotlin-orm/ktorm/docs/source/en/query.md

 We can see that the generated SQL is highly corresponding to our Kotlin code.
 This benefits from Kotlin's excellent features.
 Ktorm provides many overloaded operators, that's why we can use the minus operator in the query above.
 Because of operator overloading, the minus operator here doesn't perform an actual subtraction but being translated to a minus operator in SQL and executed in our database.
 In the section of [Operators](./operators.html), we will learn more about Ktorm's operators.

 > Small regret: Although the `select` function supports complex expressions, the `QueryRowSet` doesn't.
-So while obtaining results from a `QueryRowSet`, we can not use index access operators `[]` here.
+So while obtaining results from a `QueryRowSet`, we can not use index access operator `[]` here.
 The only thing we can use is `getXxx` functions extended from `ResultSet`, obtaining results by labels or column indices.

 ## selectDistinct